Gyeeta/gyeeta.github.io/docs/installation/partha_install.md

 # Partha Host Agent Installation

 The Gyeeta Host Agent (named `partha`) has to be installed on each Linux host that needs to be monitored.
-The Agent is a lightweight process and uses max 10% of one CPU core and about 200 MB Memory RSS.
+The Agent is a lightweight process and uses max 10% of one CPU core and less than 300 MB Memory RSS.

 ## Host Requirements to install partha

-The agent `partha` can be installed on Linux hosts with minimum kernel version 4.4 as it uses eBPF to monitor the host.
+The agent `partha` can be installed on Linux hosts with minimum kernel version 4.4.

 ### CPU Architectures Supported